 To sum things up: Long growing season + Unreasonable cold intolerance = Ridiculously challenging plant.

 But I’m a sucker for punishment and gardening glory, so here’s what I did…

-My seed packet said to start 6 weeks before my last frost date, but I ended up starting more like 12 and I’m very glad I did.
+My seed packet said to start six weeks before my last frost date, but I ended up starting more like 12, and I’m very glad I did.
 If you live in Zones 2, 3, or 4, do not listen to the seed packet or other articles that say to start your seeds 6-8 weeks before the last frost.
-Our temperatures just don’t get warm enough at night soon enough and long enough for the luffa vine to flourish as it does in other places.
+Our temperatures don’t get warm enough at night soon enough and long enough for the luffa vine to flourish as it does in other places.